 Just as with any laxative, do not use glycerin suppositories if you are experiencing rectal bleeding, abdominal pain, nausea, vomiting, a sudden change in bowel habits, or haven‘t had a bowel movement in the past three days.
 Glycerin suppositories aren‘t effective for fecal impaction, and are undesirable for large stools, because strong peristalsis and vigorous propulsion through the anal canal may cause further anorectal damage.
-Always normalize stools first using Colorectal Recovery Program.
+Always normalize stools first using the Hydro-CM program.

 You may find that using two suppositories, inserted one after the other, may be more effective than using one.
 The reasons are: (1) the anus is about the same length as a single suppository (3 cm), and a single suppository is apparently not long enough to come into full contact with the nerve plexus region; (2) once pushed further inside by the second suppository, the first one stimulates defecation much faster and with more strength; (3) the faster you expel both suppositories along with stools, the less likely it is that the glycerin will cause an additional hyperosmotic reaction or irritation.
 Obviously, when just one suppository works fast and well, there is no reason to use a second one.